Claude-archive-all/PM/backgrounds.md

 ### 12.webp
 A futuristic roller coaster track leads into a large, illuminated circular tunnel.
 The tunnel is lined with bright yellow lights and has a metallic, industrial design.
 On either side of the track, neon signs in the shape of arrows glow, one in blue and the other in pink.
 In the background, a Ferris wheel is visible, also illuminated with colorful lights.
 The overall atmosphere is dark and energetic, with a sense of motion and excitement.
 ---
-### 13.webp
-A dark, futuristic hallway with glowing blue hexagonal outlines and lights.
-The floor is reflective, mirroring the blue lights.
----
-### 14.webp
-A dark blue background with diagonal lines of light in shades of blue and purple.
-The lines are sharp and angular, creating a sense of depth and movement.
-Some of the lines are thin and bright, while others are thicker and more diffused.
-The overall effect is futuristic and abstract.
----
-### 15.webp
-A dark blue background with streaks of light in various colors, including bright blue, pink, and orange.
-The lights are curved and appear to be moving from left to right, creating a sense of speed and motion.
-There is a bright white light in the center of the image, which seems to be the source of some of the light streaks.
-The overall impression is one of abstract energy and movement.

----
 <!-- Новые записи добавляй ниже этой строки -->